-When we feel the child is ready, we work with him/her on bathroom and toilet training, and we expect parents to work with their children at home.
+When we and the parent feel the child is ready, we work with him/her on bathroom and toilet training, and we expect a parent to work with their children at home.
 First: After a weekend or week of at home training we will support toilet training efforts at school.
 We do require that all children in our 3 and 4 year old programs are toilet trained unless there is a documented medical reason.
 You are required to discuss this with the EC Director before placement in a classroom.